 In terms of section 15 of the CPD Act, a contingency reserve is maintained to provide against risks to which the CPD is exposed.
-Owing to an accumulated loss, the CPD was unable to make any transfers to the reserves.
-Movements in the contingency reserve are set out in the 'Statement of changes in equity' on page 11 of the annual financial statements.
+An amount of R843 million (2023: Rnil) was transferred to the contingency reserve in the current financial year.
+Movements in the contingency reserve are set out in the 'Statement of changes in equity' on page 11 of these annual financial statements.